nishitmehta1/myFlicks/README.md

 * HTML, CSS

 ## Overview
 v1.0.0 of this app can keep a track of the movie that you've watched.
-The future versions will have features such as searching for anoother users, adding them as friends, mark movies that you've watched together and movie suggestions.
+The future versions will have features such as searching for another users, adding them as friends, mark movies that you've watched together and movie suggestions.

 ## To run locally
 * Download/Pull the master branch